microcks/microcks.io/content/blog/advanced-dispatching-constraints.md

 Some important things to notice here on how Microcks has interpreted the data coming from the OpenAPI specification:
 * It has inferred that this dispatcher will be based on `URI_PARAMS` (see [Using Exposed Mocks](https://microcks.io/documentation/using/mocks/) for introduction on dispatchers),
-* Is has inferred that this dispather will take care of two parameters being `region` and `apiKey`,
+* Is has inferred that this dispatcher will take care of two parameters being `region` and `apiKey`,
 * It has discovered 5 request/response sample pairs (see [OpenAPI Usage Conventions](https://microcks.io/documentation/using/openapi/#conventions) for detailed explanations).
 Each request is holding an example **Mock URL** for invoking it.

 As soon as it has been imported, new mock endpoints are available and you can start playing around with the mocks like illustrated with below commands: